eorev/WhatsThePointer/readme.md

 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Alpha changes
+MVP contributions

 Tyler - created artwork for fish and ponds, and developed the first level to a working functionality so the user can play the game.
+This includes all of the questions, answers, and code behind the scenes of running the first level.